Kritidhar/AI-Powered_Personal_Trainer/README.md

    3. Post-Workout Summary: Upon exiting (pressing 'h'), the code breaks the loop and generates a dynamic black canvas using NumPy to display a final Workout Summary dashboard with a form accuracy score.

 # Outcome
-1. 98% Accurate, successfully distinguishes between a full rep and a partial "cheat" rep.
+1. 98% Accurate, successfully distinguishes between a full repetition and a partial "cheat" repetition.

 2. Receive a post-workout summary that quantifies their effort.